Inside the NBA: Smith's solidarity with the players' boycott in 2020

 In response to the shooting of Jacob Blake in Kenosha, Wisconsin, the Milwaukee Bucks boycotted Game 5 of their series against the Orlando Magic on August 26.
 Later that day, the NBA announced that in light of the Bucks' decision, all games for the day were postponed.
 In support for the players boycott, Kenny Smith walked out of the set while the show was aired live.
 “I think the biggest thing now — as a Black man and a former player — I think it’s best for me to not be here tonight,” Smith said.

+ESPN In-Season Tournament collaboration

+Ahead of the knockout stage of the 2023 (inaugural) NBA In-Season Tournament, it was announced that TNT and ESPN would collaborate on coverage involving both their commentary and their pregame and postgame coverage.
+As part of this, the Inside cast collaborated with their professional counterparts from NBA Countdown – Malika Andrews, Stephen A. Smith, Michael Wilbon, Bob Myers and Adrian Wojnarowski – involving Johnson, Kenny Smith, Barkley and O'Neal appearing on Countdown while Andrews, Stephen A. Smith, Wilbon and Myers also appeared on Tip-Off and Stephen A. Smith and Wilbon appeared on Inside.
+This would end up becoming the prequel to the handling of Inside the NBA when TNT’s contract ends after the 2024-25 season.Countdown cast members featured in a number of traditional Inside recurring segments as a result: